Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Omitted proofs of Section

-\begin{proof}[Proof of Lemma~\ref{lem:sem:weak}(2)] The proof is by induction on the derivation of $\hastype{\Gamma}tA$.
+The proof is by induction on the derivation of $\hastype{\Gamma}tA$.
 We closely follow the steps of the proof of Lemma~\ref{lm:weakening}(2), using the same derivation obtained for $\hastype{\Gamma+\Delta}{t}{A}$ of which we use its parts implicitly.
 We select only a few interesting cases: \begin{description}[wide, font=\sc]

 \item[Case (var):] Assume $\hastype{\Gamma}{x}{A}$ was derived with an application of (\textsc{var}).
 Then, $\Gamma = \Gamma_1, x:^rA, \Gamma_2$ for $r \geq 1$.
 Therefore,

 for $\Delta = \Delta_1, x:^sA, \Delta_2$, where (*) follows the fact that the projections $\pi_i \colon A_1\mprod A_2 \to A_i$ in $\CMet$ can be defined via the unitors: $\pi_1 = \lambda_A \circ (A \mprod !)$ and $\pi_2 = \rho_B \circ (! \mprod B)$.